stokito/fortress-lang/README.txt

 on any Fortress file, simply by typing one of the following commands at a command line:

-    fortress compile somefile.fs{s,i}
     fortress [run] [-test] [-debug] somefile.fss arg...
     fortress help

-A command of the form "fortress compile somefile.fss" or "fortress compile somefile.fsi" calls the static checker on the given file and stores the result in a hidden "cache" directory.
+The first time you run a Fortress program, the static checker is called on the given file and the results are stored in a cache directory (by default this cache is kept in default_repository/caches in the root of your Fortress distribution).
 No user-visible object file is generated.
 (At present, the static checker has limited functionality.
 Most significantly, static type errors are not yet signaled.)
 A file with suffix .fsi should contain a single API definition.
 The name of the API should match the name of the file.
 Similarly, a file with the suffix .fss should contain a single component definition.
 The name of the component should match the name of the file.

 A command of the form "fortress run somefile.fss" checks whether a cached and up to date result of compiling the given file exists.
 If so, it runs the cached file.
-Otherwise, it compiles the given file and runs the result.
+Otherwise, it processes the given file and runs the result.
 This command can be abbreviated as "fortress somefile.fss".
-If the optional flag -test is given, all test functions defined in the given file are run.
+If the optional flag -test is given, all test functions defined in the given file are run instead.
 If the optional flag -debug is given, stack traces from the underlying interpreter are displayed when errors are signaled.

 If all else fails, look at the script bin/fortress to see if your system has peculiarities (for example cygwin requires ; separators in the